 Rivers Ridge Apartments, Three Rivers' student housing complex, is comprised of 46 four-bedroom apartments.
 All apartment units have private bedrooms, two full bathrooms, a living room area, and a full-service kitchen with stove, refrigerator, and dishwasher.
-Rivers Ridge has upgraded the housing package to include water, gas, trash, and sewer service, high-speed Internet, electric, and basic cable television.
+Rivers Ridge has upgraded the housing package to include water, gas, trash, and sewer service, high-speed Internet, and electric.